Bringing Unity to Ohio’s Polymer Industry

 Selection as an Ohio MEP Affiliate

 In 2012, PolymerOhio was asked by the State of Ohio to be the central Ohio Manufacturing Extension Partnership (MEP) center.
-As as result, PolymerOhio Manufacturing Services was created with a focus on the central Ohio region and the purpose of supporting all manufacturers, not just those in polymers.
-No matter the size of the manufacturer, or the industry it falls into, our Manufacturing Services are here to help them thrive.
+As as result, PolymerOhio Manufacturing Solutions was created with a focus on the central Ohio region and the purpose of supporting all manufacturers, not just those in polymers.
+No matter the size of the manufacturer, or the industry it falls into, our Manufacturing Solutions are here to help them thrive.